If you’re a Google AdSense publisher, here’s when you’ll get your 1099 and what you need to do to file your taxes and claim deductions.

 You’ll owe income tax, self-employment tax, and Medicare tax on Google AdSense earnings depending on your total income and tax bracket.

 Yes, you will receive a 1099 from Google AdSense if you earn $600 or more in a year.
 They will also send a copy to the Internal Revenue Service.

 Your 1099-NEC will come from XXVI Holdings Inc. This is a holding company Google uses to operate AdSense.
 The business address is 1600 Amphitheater Parkway, Mountain View, CA, 94043.
 The Payer’s TIN is 82-2182297.

-Keep in mind that earning less and not receiving a 1099 does not exempt you from taxes.
+Keep in mind that earning less than $600 and not receiving a 1099 does not exempt you from taxes.
 If you’re required to file a tax return, you must report every dollar of AdSense income you earned.

 Note that Google will not send you a payment until you provide your tax information.
 This is explained when you open your account.

 How do AdSense taxes work for international publishers with Forms W-8 BEN and 1042-S?

 As a U.S.-based company, AdSense is required to collect Form W-8 BEN or similar tax information from foreign publishers.
 U.S. tax law imposes a flat tax rate of 30% on income foreign nationals earn from U.S. sources.
 If your country has a tax treaty with the United States, your tax rate may be lower.